Home » Programs & Education » Adult Programs

 Adult Programs

 The Museum of Indian Arts & Culture offers opportunities for life-long learning in Southwestern archaeology and Native American Art.
-Through field trips, lecture series, short courses and hands-on workshops, the museum's educators, curators, and research associates interpret Native American art, culture, and the incomparable collections of the Laboratory of Anthropology.
+Through lecture series, short courses, and hands-on workshops, the museum's educators, curators, and research associates interpret Native American art, culture, and the incomparable collections of the Laboratory of Anthropology.

 Breakfast with the Artists